njdancer/njdancer.github.io/_drafts/reverse-engineering-infrared-for-ac-remotes.markdown

+---
+title: Reverse Engineering Infrared for AC Remotes
+layout: post
+---

-Ive been going through my home recently looking for options to make my existing appliances a bit smarter.
+I was going through my home recently looking for options to make my existing appliances a bit smarter.
 Our remote controlled air conditioner stood out because its something that can take several minutes to effectively cool/heat a room.
-It can also be quite costly to run so ensuring this only runs when necessary could also save money off our electricity bill.
-In order for this to work though, I would need to find a way to interface with the AC.
+It can also be quite costly to run so ensuring this only runs when necessary could also save money off my electricity bill.
+In order for this to work, I would need to find a way to interface with the AC.
 Short of cracking open the AC unit(which I can’t do in a rental) my only real option was to reverse engineer the infrared remote control that it comes with.

 ## Some Background on Infrared

 Before we dive into this process, It’s worthwhile covering some background information on infrared or IR as we’ll refer to it.
 IR is a specific wavelength(or range of wavelengths) of electromagnetic radiation that is just beneath visible light on the electromagnetic spectrum.
 This means that despite it not being visible to the human eye it behaves exactly as we would expect visible light to.
 This also means that transmitting and receiving IR is simply a matter of having an LED and some kind of photosensor tuned for IR wavelengths.

 Now, where things start to get a little more complex is when sending data over IR.
-A single IR led is fine for transmitting IR but effectively serves as a single bit(0 or 1 - off or on).
-You may think the solution is just to add more LED’s with a paired photosensor but light isn't that simple.
+A single IR LED is fine for transmitting IR but effectively serves as a single bit(0 or 1 - off or on).
+You may think the solution is just to add more LED’s, each with a matching photosensor, but light isn't that simple.
 In order for the remote to have the greatest range it will be designed to send IR in as many directions as possible meaning the light from each LED is unlikely to be detected by only its corresponding sensor.
-Other devices with complex photosensors(eg digital cameras) generally solve this through optical lenses however for a remote this will only serve to limit the range and is unlikely to allow for multiple LED’s as you would still require precise alignment with the sensor.
+Other devices with complex photosensors(eg digital cameras) generally solve this through optical lenses however for a remote this would only serve to limit the range and is unlikely to allow for multiple LED’s as you would then require precise alignment with the sensor.
 This is essentially the purpose of optical fiber in fibre-optic communications.

 So, if we can't send multiple bits in parallel we need some way to send them in serial.
 The solution to this is [modulation](https://en.wikipedia.org/wiki/Modulation).
 If you think you've heard the term modulation before you're probably right.
 Amplitude modulation and frequency modulation are two very common methods used for radio.
 More commonly referred to as AM and FM.
 This is also the origin of the term [modem][2].
 But what is modulation?